-Kirk Prichard, Concern’s Director of Humanitarian Programs, spent several years working in the private sector and completed his Masters in International Humanitarian Action from the University of Groningen in the Netherlands before joining Concern in 2008.
+Kirk Prichard, Concern’s Vice President of Humanitarian Programs, spent several years working in the private sector and completed his Masters in International Humanitarian Action from the University of Groningen in the Netherlands before joining Concern in 2008.

 Kirk started with Concern in Afghanistan and has worked in a variety of positions and locations including Kenya, the Philippines, and Nepal.
 In 2012, he became Concern’s project manager of the Building a Better Response project (BBR), which aims to improve humanitarian response in the wake of disasters by improving the capacity and coordination of national and international non-profits.

 “I see Concern’s little green sticker on a pickup truck, or our sign on a tent, and I think there are still a lot people out there who care about humanity and helping those in need.”